 Cornea and External Disease Fellowship

 In all of the training venues the fellow plays an active, direct role in the care of patients.
 The fellow spends the majority of their clinical time working within a Cornea attending clinic along side of residents.
-In addition, the fellow will have the opportunity to have their own cornea/comprehensive clinic approximately one day per week.
 While not primarily a refractive surgery fellowship, there will be an opportunity to gain training and proficiency in refractive surgical procedures.

 Through a variety of clinical locations, the fellow will gain an understanding of a spectrum of practice types.
-Fellows will rotate at the University of Maryland School of Medicine, the Baltimore VA, the Greater Baltimore Medical Center (GBMC), and a private practice in York, PA.
+Fellows will rotate at the University of Maryland School of Medicine, the Baltimore VA, and Solomon Eye Associates (private practice in Bowie, MD).

 The fellow will interact with four Cornea faculty: Drs.
-Bennie Jeng, Ramzi Hemady, and Wuqaas Munir at the University of Maryland and the Baltimore VA, and Dr. Sudeep Pramanik at GBMC and York.
+Sarah Sunshine and Wuqaas Munir (Cornea Fellowship Director) at the University of Maryland and the Baltimore VA, and Dr. Jonathan Solomon at Solomon Eye Associates.

 The fellow participates in the Cornea lecture series, held in the mornings throughout the year.
 The fellow also participates in resident grand rounds, held Tuesday mornings on a weekly basis.
-The fellow is expected to present either one lecture or case presentation over the course of the year.
-In addition, Cornea journal clubs are scheduled approximately every other month.
+The fellow is expected to present two case presentations over the course of the year.
+In addition, Cornea journal clubs are scheduled 4 times a year.

 Opportunities for Research